Three economic fault lines will determine India’s trajectory over the next decade

 In the context of the current global macro-economic situation, there are three deep currents for the Indian government to be aware of.
-How it understands and responds to these challenges will shape the country’s socio-economic trajectory over the next decade.
+How it understands and responds to these challenges will shape the country’s socio-economic trajectory over the next few years.

 The first undercurrent: the deepening of income and wealth inequalities.
 Second: a rupture in labour markets because of the economic impact of the pandemic.
 The third: rising unemployment with weak worker contracts and declining female labour income.